edsonayllon/Workout-Progress-Gallery/README.md

+## Project 1-2018

 # Workout-Progress-Gallery

-A simple gallery to track my workout progress
+A simple gallery to track my workout.

-The project is currently unfinished
+The project is currently unfinished, probably won't ever be finished.